gatsbyjs/gatsby/docs/blog/2017-11-08-migrate-from-jekyll-to-gatsby/index.md

 My blog is clean and simple, I don't need too much CSS.
 Instead of bloating my blog with a theme I added [Tachyons](http://tachyons.io/).
 I managed to replicate 99% of my previous theme with classes from Tachyons.
-Something that I would like to do better is to remove the parts of Tachyons that I’m not using.
+Something that I would like to do better is to remove the parts of Tachyons that I'm not using.

 [My current CSS file](https://github.com/singuerinc/blog/blob/master/src/layouts/index.css) has less than 30 lines.
 The rest of the layout is created with tachyons classes.